aradradev/abdulsportfolio/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-SUPPORT

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, please give me a five stars
+If you like this project, please give me a star

 <p align="right">(<a href="#readme-top">back to top</a>)</p>